istaari/Leetcode/notes/Leetcode_Notes.md

 **1. Basic Trie Implementation**

-**Examples:**

-- [Implement Trie (Prefix Tree)](https://leetcode.com/problems/implement-trie-prefix-tree/) - Build a Trie with insert, search, and prefix-check operations.
+- [**Implement Trie (Prefix Tree)**](https://leetcode.com/problems/implement-trie-prefix-tree/) - Build a Trie with insert, search, and prefix-check operations.

 - [Design Add and Search Words Data Structure](https://leetcode.com/problems/design-add-and-search-words-data-structure/) - Implement a Trie that supports adding words and searching words with `.` as a wildcard.

 **2. Word Search and Prefix Matching**

-**Examples:**

-- [Concatenated Words](https://leetcode.com/problems/concatenated-words/) - Find all words that can be formed by concatenating two or more dictionary words.
+- [**Concatenated Words**](https://leetcode.com/problems/concatenated-words/) - Find all words that can be formed by concatenating two or more dictionary words.

-- [Replace Words](https://leetcode.com/problems/replace-words/) - Replace words in a sentence with the shortest prefix found in a dictionary.
+- [**Replace Words**](https://leetcode.com/problems/replace-words/) - Replace words in a sentence with the shortest prefix found in a dictionary.

 **3. Autocomplete and Suggestions**

-**Examples:**

-- [Design Search Autocomplete System](https://leetcode.com/problems/design-search-autocomplete-system/) - Build an autocomplete system that suggests hot sentences based on user input.
+- [**Design Search Autocomplete System**](https://leetcode.com/problems/design-search-autocomplete-system/) - Build an autocomplete system that suggests hot sentences based on user input.

-- [Search Suggestions System](https://leetcode.com/problems/search-suggestions-system/) - Given a list of products, return lexicographically sorted product suggestions based on a search prefix.
+- [**Search Suggestions System**](https://leetcode.com/problems/search-suggestions-system/) - Given a list of products, return lexicographically sorted product suggestions based on a search prefix.

 **4. Dictionary and Word Manipulation**

-**Examples:**

-- [Longest Word in Dictionary](https://leetcode.com/problems/longest-word-in-dictionary/) - Find the longest word that can be built one character at a time using a given list of words.
+- [**Longest Word in Dictionary**](https://leetcode.com/problems/longest-word-in-dictionary/) - Find the longest word that can be built one character at a time using a given list of words.

-- [Prefix and Suffix Search](https://leetcode.com/problems/prefix-and-suffix-search/) - Design a data structure that finds words matching a given prefix and suffix.
+- [**Prefix and Suffix Search**](https://leetcode.com/problems/prefix-and-suffix-search/) - Design a data structure that finds words matching a given prefix and suffix.

-- [Map Sum Pairs](https://leetcode.com/problems/map-sum-pairs/) - Implement a Trie-based key-value mapping where keys share prefixes.
+- [**Map Sum Pairs**](https://leetcode.com/problems/map-sum-pairs/) - Implement a Trie-based key-value mapping where keys share prefixes.

 **5. Bit Manipulation and Trie**

-**Examples:**

-Here are the descriptions for all four problems in the requested format:

-1. [Maximum XOR of Two Numbers in an Array](https://leetcode.com/problems/maximum-xor-of-two-numbers-in-an-array/description/) - Find the maximum XOR of two numbers in an array by comparing all possible pairs.
+- [**Maximum XOR of Two Numbers in an Array**](https://leetcode.com/problems/maximum-xor-of-two-numbers-in-an-array/description/) - Find the maximum XOR of two numbers in an array by comparing all possible pairs.

-2. [Maximum XOR with an Element from Array](https://leetcode.com/problems/maximum-xor-with-an-element-from-array/description/)** - Compute the maximum XOR of a given element with any element from an array.
+- [**Maximum XOR with an Element from Array**](https://leetcode.com/problems/maximum-xor-with-an-element-from-array/description/)** - Compute the maximum XOR of a given element with any element from an array.

-3. [Maximum Strong Pair XOR I](https://leetcode.com/problems/maximum-strong-pair-xor-i/description/) - Determine the maximum XOR value of a strong pair from an array, where a strong pair is defined by specific conditions.
+- [**Maximum Strong Pair XOR I**](https://leetcode.com/problems/maximum-strong-pair-xor-i/description/) - Determine the maximum XOR value of a strong pair from an array, where a strong pair is defined by specific conditions.

 ---

-## Design
+## Implementations

 ###  Cache & Advanced DS Design